This article is about finding the best WordPress control panels, something that helps you host WordPress on your own cloud servers (VPS servers).

 Runcloud is one of the most popular control panels with good support for hosting WordPress.

 What I like particularly about Runcloud is the experience of their panel and how easy it is to connect it to a server and add any WordPress website.
-Also, their support is helpful and the platform has a lot of nifty features, such as server monitoring, staging functionalities, git deployments and WP-CLI.
+Also, their support is helpful and the platform has a lot of nifty features, such as server monitoring, staging functionalities, git deployments, incremental off-site backups and WP-CLI.

 What I experienced is that their platform is very easy to use, and the interface is very clear.
 This is in my opinion one of the biggest strengths of the platform.
 Their more expensive plans also excel in monitoring applications and they have some good developer features.
 I also find their support knowledgeable, albeit they only provide email support.
 At last, their performance is also okay, support up to 500 concurrent users with a $6 Vultr High Frequency server.